There’s only one thing better than eating the best food and drink Yorkshire has to offer, and that’s finding out how it’s made.

 That independent food tour of Harrogate

 Harrogate might be known as a spa town, but the independent food scene is blossoming, and you can try the very best of it with a food tour from specialists Yorkshire Appetite.
-A gentle walking tour, you’ll begin in Starlings Independent Beer and Coffee House where you can tuck into hearty brunch dishes from all around the world, from poutine and salmon timble to eggs Benedict and smashed avocado sourdough.
+A gentle walking tour, you’ll begin in Starlings Independent Beer and Coffee House, who serve up European twists on British favourites, from poutine and salmon timble to eggs Benedict and smashed avocado sourdough.
 Once you’re properly fed, it’s time to wander the picturesque streets of Harrogate, taking in a selection of artisan ice-cream, famous Harrogate toffee, the Montpellier Quarter and even Hales Bar, the city’s oldest pub – still lit by gas.

 Starling Independent Beer and Coffee House, 47 Oxford Street, Harrogate, North Yorkshire, HG1 1PW.
 A ticket costs £49.